Starting secondary school: what to expect for children with disability or chronic conditions

-Starting secondary school is a big change for children.
-All children need support to make the move.
+Starting secondary school is a big change for children, and all children need support for this change.

-The way you get your child with disability ready for secondary school will depend on your child’s particular needs.
+The way you prepare your child with disability for secondary school will depend on your child’s particular needs.
 But there are strategies that will help many children with disability make the transition.
 These strategies include:

 - transition plans